-Moonlighting activities must not interfere with the resident's clinic, hospital, or rotational responsibilities.

-- 2. Moonlighting must NOT take priority over the resident's clinic schedule.
+- 1. Moonlighting activities must not interfere with the resident's clinic, hospital, or rotational responsibilities. - 2.
+Moonlighting must NOT take priority over the resident's clinic schedule.
 Clinic or rotation responsibilities will not be shortened for moonlighting purposes. - 3.
+Residents must have written permission from the Program Director that approves they are allowed to moonlight.

-Residents must log moonlighting hours in MedHub. - 4.
-Refer to the "Moonlighting Policy For Residents" at the UND SMHS GME policies website. https://med.und.edu/policies/ files/docs/gme-moonlighting.pdf
+- 4. Residents must log moonlighting hours in MedHub. - 5.
+Resident moonlighting activity must adhere to the policies of the UND GMEC as delineated in the "Moonlighting Policy For Residents" at the UND SMHS GME policies website. (https://med.und.edu/policies/files/docs/gme-moonlighting-2021.pdf)